 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Dr. Louis Scampavia: Drug synergy formulations that requires a 2D matrix preparation based on a serial dilution by column for one drug and a serial dilution by row for the second drug.
+This would answer whether a drug combination is “Synergistic” or is “simply additive” or does it demonstrate “antagonism”.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera